 The truth shall set you free but first it will make you miserable

-Pioneer in Political Commentary, Election Coverage, Polling Analysis and Fact-Checking
+Pioneer in Breaking Political News, Election Coverage, Polling Analysis and Fact-Checking

 Canadian Common Sense - A Unique Perspective from Grassroots Canadians

 Trying to stop climate change is like trying to stop the seasons from changing.
 We don't control the climate; IT controls US.